Wildlife holidays in Namibia

 WHAT YOU'VE BEEN SAYING ABOUT OUR Namibia HOLIDAYS

-Thank you for organising a wonderful trip through Namibia...a vote of thanks should also go to your agents and to the trip leader, Rob Mileto... the local people all over Namibia were some of the friendliest and most hospitable I have ever met.
+Thank you for organising a wonderful trip through Namibia and for the extension to Okonjima, which was marvellous.
+A vote of thanks should also go to your agents and to the trip leader (Rob Mileto).
+I hope to travel with you again soon.

 John Carruthers is a knowledgeable and very competent guide making the trip very interesting.
 His patience with novice birdwatchers like ourselves greatly enhanced our enjoyment.